 Mayfair and Marylebone are two of the trendiest places to live in central London.
 Aside from that, they are also known for being posh places to shop.
-There are several high-end hotels and good restaurants around the neighbourhood.
+There are several good restaurants around the neighbourhood.

 There are also several things to keep you busy while you stay in Marylebone and Mayfair, from museums to shops, and other sites.